MaxHalford/dasfaa-2019/README.md

 python cli.py runimdb URI
 ```

-`URI` has to be a valid database string, such as `sqlite:///imdb.db` or `postgresql://user:password@localhost:5432/imdb`.
+`URI` has to be a valid database string, such as `postgresql://user:password@localhost:5432/imdb`.

 ## Papers